MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Set-MgBetaOrganizationBrandingHeaderLogo.md

 A company logo that appears in the header of the sign-in page.
 The allowed types are PNG or JPEG not larger than 36 × 245 pixels.
 We recommend using a transparent image with no padding around the logo.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Set-MgOrganizationBrandingHeaderLogo](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Set-MgOrganizationBrandingHeaderLogo?view=graph-powershell-1.0)

 ## SYNTAX